xmamo/minecraft-barebones/readme.md

 5. Execute a `/reload` once again;
 6. Enjoy!

-## Glossary
-In order to make the documentation more readable and avoid using convoluted phrases over and over again, I've defined some terms.
-Please consider to read or at least skim through this section before reading on.

-### Player ID
-BareBones gives each player a unique ID, using the `b7s:id` score.
-By default, this score is visible in the tab list.
-It is the only score regular players might be aware of.

 ## Commands
 BareBones installs a series of custom commands, accessible through triggers.
 Below are all commands accessible as of the current version.